JetBrains/teamcity-documentation/topics/ldap-integration.md

 Create the file by copying `<TeamCity Data Directory>/config/ldap-config.properties.dist` file and renaming it to the `<TeamCity Data Directory>/config/ldap-config.properties`; follow the comments in the file to edit the default settings as required.

 The file uses the standard Java properties file syntax, so all the values in the file must be properly [escaped](http://java.sun.com/j2se/1.5.0/docs/api/java/util/Properties.html#load(java.io.InputStream)).
-The file is re\-read on any modification so you do not need to restart the server to apply changes in the file.
+The file is reread on any modification so you do not need to restart the server to apply changes in the file.

 It is strongly recommended to back up the previous version of the file: if you misconfigure LDAP integration, you may no longer be able to log in into TeamCity.
 The users who are already logged in are not affected by the modified LDAP integration settings because users are authenticated only on login.

 The mandatory property in the `ldap-config.properties` file is `java.naming.provider.url` that configures the server and root DN.
 The property stores the URL to the LDAP server node that is used in following LDAP queries.
 For example, `ldap://dc.example.com:389/CN=Users,DC=Example,DC=Com`.
-Note that the value of the property should use URL\-escaping if necessary.
+Note that the value of the property should use URL-escaping if necessary.
 For example, use `%20` if you need the space character.

 <note>